Welcome to the Licensed Vocational Nursing (LVN) Program!

 The Texas Board of Nursing accredits the Texas Southmost College Vocational Nursing Program.
 The Vocational Nursing Program also meets all technical standards of The Texas Workforce Commission.

 The Vocational Nursing Program has established its admissions policies in accordance with institutional policy, the Texas Board of Nursing Minimum Standard, and program-based policies.
 Admission into the VN Program is selective and screened through a selection process.
 Applications will only be considered if the application and all required materials are received by the application deadline.
-Students should consult the TSC webpage or the Vocational Nursing Department for application deadlines for each semester.
+Students should consult the TSC webpage or the Nursing Department for application deadlines for each semester.

 Application deadlines will be strictly adhered to: